 |+ See her biography||+ See his biography||+ See his biography|

 Judith Hartmann has extensive international experience as financial and operational management, working for major international groups such as General Electric in seven countries, including the United States, Brazil and Germany, in both services and industry.
-Judith, who has been CFO of ENGIE since 2015, seeks to consolidate the creation of value in the context of the Group’s transformation.
+Judith, who has been CFO of ENGIE since 2015, seeks to consolidate the growth and creation of value in the context of the Group’s transformation.
 She also brings her operational expertise to bear in her role supervising the Group’s operations in the United Kingdom and North America.

-Didier Holleaux, in charge of the Elengy, GRDF, GRTgaz, Storengy, Asia-Pacific, China and GTT Business Units, of the Strategic Sourcing & Purchasing division, of Industrial Projects and of Nuclear Development
+Didier Holleaux, in charge of the Elengy, GRDF, GRTgaz, Storengy, Asia-Pacific, China and GTT Business Units, and of Strategic Sourcing & Supply, Industrial Projects and Nuclear Development

 Operating between Paris and Singapore, Didier Holleaux is part of the Group’s family of gas specialists, with more than 20 years’ experience within the Group.
 He has in-depth knowledge of the gas chain (networks, storage, LNG and distribution), as well as new uses of gas, such as hydrogen and natural gas as an automotive fuel.
 He is fully committed to promoting gas in the interests of the energy transition and the Group’s development in Asia-Pacific.

-Shankar Krishnamoorthy, in charge of supervising the Group’s five “Métiers”, Strategy, Project Development, Tractebel and ENGIE Solar
+Shankar Krishnamoorthy, in charge of Strategy, Business Development Oversight, Research & Technologies, Group’s five “Métiers”, Tractebel and ENGIE Solar